magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 * Staging
 * Production

-Read more about Magento Commerce Cloud environments in the [Pro architecture](http://devdocs.magento.com/guides/v2.2/cloud/architecture/pro-architecture.html) article on DevDocs.
+Read more about Adobe Commerce on cloud infrastructure environments in the [Pro architecture](http://devdocs.magento.com/guides/v2.2/cloud/architecture/pro-architecture.html) article in our developer documentation.

 #### Number of orders affected (MOM only)